Become a Community Scientist

-QCPP is partnering with the Civic Garden Center and entomology researchers at Ohio State University to encourage you to engage in two community science projects.
-Both projects allow us to introduce students to the scientific method and data collection, support, and contribute to evidence-based research, and support our pollinators.
+QCPP is partnering with the Civic Garden Center, Adventure Scientists, and entomology researchers from Cornell and Ohio State University to encourage you to engage in community science projects.
+These projects allow us to introduce students to the scientific method and data collection, support evidence-based research, and support our pollinators.

 Your data can help scientists and local legislation make informed decisions toward pollinator species and habitat conservation efforts.

-With your curiosity and detective skills, we can build a city that contributes data and innovations to help the pollinators that share their habitat with us.
+With your curiosity and detective skills, we can build a city that contributes data and innovations to help the pollinators with whom we share habitat.

 To learn more about this project and how to join, click the button below!